Skip to Main Content

 Bankrate’s Take — Is the Delta Gold card worth it?

-Despite the $99 annual fee after the first year, the Delta SkyMiles Gold American Express card proves to be a worthwhile starter card with Delta.
-Its premium benefits and rewards on everyday purchases at restaurants (including U.S. delivery and takeout) and U.S. supermarkets provide great reward opportunities to value-minded travelers that aren’t chasing elite status perks and rewards.
-Its free first checked bag and annual travel credit essentially cover the annual fee, which is enough to put it over the base Delta Blue SkyMiles card.
+Despite the annual fee after the first year, the Delta SkyMiles Gold American Express card is a terrific starter with Delta.
+Its ample benefits and rewards on everyday purchases at restaurants and supermarkets provide great rewards for value-minded travelers who aren’t chasing elite status perks.
+Its free checked bag perk and annual travel credit essentially cover the annual fee, which is enough to put it over the base Delta Blue SkyMiles card.

-But unless you’re a loyal Delta traveler, it might be wiser to choose a non-branded card if you’re focused on flexible rewards for day-to-day expenses.
-The Delta SkyMiles Gold offers solid rewards and benefits, but the rewards value and features are a bit weak compared to other premium travel cards that don’t rely on a specific airline.
-If you are a frequent Delta flyer, then it may be worth considering a higher-caliber branded card since they come with more airline-exclusive perks and Status Boost in order to nab elite status faster.
+However, unless you’re a loyal Delta traveler, it might be wise to choose a non-branded card, especially if flexible rewards for day-to-day expenses is your priority.
+The Delta SkyMiles Gold's rewards value and features can be stronger, especially compared to other premium travel cards.
+And if you are a frequent Delta flyer, a higher-caliber Delta card may be worth considering since they come with more airline-exclusive perks and Status Boost.

 For rates and fees of the Delta SkyMiles Gold card, please click here.